sebs-scholarship/Blog/_drafts/Keeping-Costs-Low.md

 ## Summary

 By using free and open source tools, we're able to keep our operating costs to a minimum despite the amount of resources we host online.
-By implementing all of the steps above, we've managed to get our total costs for our technology down to **only $12 per year total**!
+By implementing all the steps above, we've managed to get our total costs for our technology down to **only $12 per year total**!
 Looking for non-profit discounts and searching for open source tools can be a huge payoff for any non-profit needing to save some money!